laravel/docs/eloquent-relationships.md

 <a name="polymorphic-relations"></a>
 ### Polymorphic Relations

+Polymorphic relations allow a model to belong to more than one other model on a single association.
+They'll allow you to define relationships in a way that gives you maximum flexibility on your models while still maintaining a clean way of defining the relations.

+<a name="one-to-one-polymorphic-relations"></a>
+### One To One Polymorphic Relations

 #### Table Structure

+A one-to-one polymorphic relation is the same as the basic Eloquent one-to-one relation but when the target model could belong to more than one other model on a single association.
+For example, a blog `Post` and a `User` would share a polymorphic relation to a `Image` model.
+Using a one-to-one polymorphic relation allows you to have a single list of unique images that are used across blog posts and users.
+First, let's examine the table structure:

+    posts
+        id - integer
+        name - string

+    users
+        id - integer
+        name - string

+    images
+        id - integer
+        url - string
+        imageable_id - integer
+        imageable_type - string

+Two important columns to note are the `imageable_id` and `imageable_type` columns on the `images` table.
+The `imageable_id` column will contain the ID value of the post or user, while the `imageable_type` column will contain the class name of the owning model.
+The `imageable_type` column is how the ORM determines which "type" of owning model to return when accessing the `imageable` relation.

+#### Model Structure

+Next, let's examine the model definitions needed to build this relationship:

+    <?php

+    namespace App;

+    use Illuminate\Database\Eloquent\Model;

+    class Image extends Model
+    {
+        /**
+         * Get all of the owning imageable models.
+         */
+        public function imageable()
+        {
+            return $this->morphTo();
+        }
+    }

+    class Post extends Model
+    {
+        /**
+         * Get the post's image.
+         */
+        public function image()
+        {
+            return $this->morphOne('App\Image', 'imageable');
+        }
+    }

+    class User extends Model
+    {
+        /**
+         * Get the user's image.
+         */
+        public function image()
+        {
+            return $this->morphOne('App\Image', 'imageable');
+        }
+    }

+#### Retrieving The Relationship

+Once your database table and models are defined, you may access the relationships via your models.
+For example, to retrieve the image for a post, we can use the `image` dynamic property:

+    $post = App\Post::find(1);

+    $image = $post->image;

+You may also retrieve the owner of a polymorphic relation from the polymorphic model by accessing the name of the method that performs the call to `morphTo`.
+In our case, that is the `imageable` method on the `Image` model.
+So, we will access that method as a dynamic property:

+    $image = App\Image::find(1);

+    $imageable = $image->imageable;

+The `imageable` relation on the `Image` model will return either a `Post` or `User` instance, depending on which type of model owns the image.

+<a name="one-to-many-polymorphic-relations"></a>
+### One To Many Polymorphic Relations

+#### Table Structure

-Polymorphic relations allow a model to belong to more than one other model on a single association.
+A one-to-one polymorphic relation is the same as the basic Eloquent one-to-many relation but when the target model could belong to more than one other model on a single association.
 For example, imagine users of your application can "comment" on both posts and videos.
 Using polymorphic relationships, you can use a single `comments` table for both of these scenarios.
 First, let's examine the table structure required to build this relationship:

     posts
         id - integer